Partial Consistency with Sparse Incidental Parameters: Asymptotic Properties

-\subsection{Two-step Estimation}
+\subsection{Two-Step Estimation}

-\revTang{Theorems \ref{thm3.4} and \ref{thm3.6} show that $\hat{\bd{\beta}}_{n}$ has multiple different limit distributions so that a wrong one might be used when we construct Wald-type confidence regions for $\bd{\beta}^{\star}$.
-In addition, $\hat{\bd{\beta}}_{n}$ is inefficient or rate-suboptimal in the more challenging cases where the impact of large and bounded incidental parameters is not ignorable.
-To address these two issues, we introduce a two-step method.} After applying the penalized estimation (\ref{eq2.3}) and obtaining $\hat{\bd{\mu}}$, let $ \hat I_{0} = \{1\leq i\leq n: \hat\mu_{i} = 0\}. $ Then, the two-step estimator is given by
+Theorems \ref{thm3.4} shows that the penalized estimator $\hat{\bd{\beta}}_{n}$ has multiple different limit distributions, which complicates the application of these theorems in practice.
+In addition, the convergence rate of $\hat{\bd{\beta}}_{n}$ is less than the optimal rate $\sqrt{n}$ in the challenging cases where the impact of large incidental parameters is substantial.
+To address these issues, we propose the following two-step estimation method: firstly, we apply the penalized estimation (\ref{eq2.3}) and let $ \hat I_{0} = \{1\leq i\leq n: \hat\mu_{i} = 0\}; $ secondly, we define the two-step estimator as